aabbtree77/MNIST-0.17/README.md

 ## Best Classical Results

-It is to be noted, for the sake of truth and for some future generations, that [Rodrigo Benenson's list](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) is not up to date and is unfair w.r.t. classics which, I will claim here, got trully surpassed by convnets on MNIST only very recently, around 2018-2021.
+[Rodrigo Benenson's list](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) is not up to date and is unfair w.r.t. classics which got trully surpassed by convnets on MNIST only very recently, around 2018-2021.

 To my knowledge, the best classical (non-deep learning) system for the MNIST digit recognition is to employ a simple Gaussian kriging with max-pooled log-Gabor filters of [Peter Kovesi][Peter Kovesi].
 These are my own experiments so I will provide here some more details.